Wii42/mediathek_view_mobile/README.md

 Then install MediathekViewMobile by executing `flutter run --release` from the repository root.

+Alternatively build the APK from source using `flutter build apk`

 ## Installation from Source for iOS

 In addition to the steps for iOS, you need to setup XCode and configure the project to use your Apple ID.